stellarwp/kadence-blocks/readme.txt

 == Changelog ==

+= 3.0.31 =
+Release Date: April 4, 2023
+* Fix: Issue design library if using 6.1

 = 3.0.30 =
 Release Date: April 4, 2023
 * Add: New Design library.
 * Add: Additional unit choices to top and bottom row dividers.
 * Fix: Border radius on row layout video backgrounds in Safari.
-* Fix: Testimonial icon colors not working when using color pallet.
+* Fix: Testimonial icon colors not working when using color palette.
 * Fix: Testimonial icon display when using outline icons.
 * Fix: Typed text throwing error when previewing mobile & tablet.
 * Fix: Info box media background hover not showing in editor.